Elk Grove Indian casino faces new challenge from gambling watchdog group

 The Wilton Rancheria tribe’s bid to bring a casino to suburban Elk Grove encountered a key roadblock Tuesday, when the project’s foes filed an appeal against the federal government’s decision to take land into trust for the tribe.

-Stand Up for California, a Penryn-based gambling watchdog group, submitted an appeal with the Bureau of Indian Affairs, alleging that the U.S. Department of Interior improperly handled Wilton’s application for trust land status.
+Stand Up for California, a Penryn-based gambling watchdog group, submitted an appeal with the Bureau of Indian Affairs, alleging that the U.S. Department of Interior improperly handled Wilton Rancheria’s application for trust land status.
 Under state and federal laws, tribes must have sovereign land before they can build a casino.

 Even if the tribe is ultimately successful, it often takes a long time to get there.